Fox Cities Campus

 The Fox Cities campus has identified sustainability as an important initiative.
 Sustainability is defined as living in a way that promotes activities that are ecologically sound, socially responsible, and economically viable.
 Our goal is to promote thought, discussion, activity and education throughout the campus and in the community on important and timely environmental, economic, societal and related issues of sustainability facing today’s rapidly changing world.

 To promote sustainability on campus we have examined all aspects of building operations to reduce energy usage, conserve water, and reduce waste.
-Students can learn more about sustainability through numerous courses and can get involved in campus sustainability initiatives by joining Students for Sustainability.
+Students can learn more about sustainability through numerous courses and can get involved in campus sustainability initiatives.

 In 2012, students and staff joined the Omni Ecosystem and Rooftop Greenworks teams to install a 380 square feet of green roof on the Communication Arts Center (CAC).
 Watch the 2012 Green Roof Project Video.